Certificate Authority

 Specify the corresponding private key password contained within the pki-password.txt file that was also extracted from the Venafi Adaptable CA endpoint zip.

-Once the certificate is successfully imported, select [ Save ] to complete the process.
+After successfully importing the certificate, select [ Save ] to complete the process.

 To create CA templates in Venafi TPP, perform the following steps: